voyager06/ArXiv-RAG/README.md

 A prompt is constructed with context + question.

-An LLM (via OpenAI) generates the final answer.
+An LLM generates the final answer.

 Results are displayed instantly via Streamlit UI.